CAT COUGHS AFTER DRINKING

 I actually have seen this before, but never really found anything wrong and it had no negative consequences for the cat.

 If this is not new -- if she has been doing this her whole life or even for the last year or so-- and she doesn't do this when she eats, I wouldn't worry.
+She sounds like a healthy cat.

-Thank you for writing and thank you for the great picture.
+Thank you for writing and thank you for the great cat picture.
 I love it when cat owners send pictures with their emails.
 Boo is pretty and looks very intelligent.

 Thank you.